open-mmlab/mmagic/README.md

 MMEditing is an open-source image and video editing toolbox based on PyTorch.
 It is a part of the [OpenMMLab](https://openmmlab.com/) project.

-Currently, MMEditing support tasks in the following image:
+Currently, MMEditing support the following tasks:

 <div align="center">
   <img src="https://user-images.githubusercontent.com/12756472/158975757-15178a5e-1efe-447f-9997-dee0e9c58a9a.jpg"/>